johnfkraus/complete-guide-to-elasticsearch/Aggregations/116-filtering-out-documents.md

 }
 ```

-## Aggregating on the bucket of remaining documents
+## Aggregating on the bucket of selected documents

 ```
 GET /orders/_search